NoBlackBoxes/LastBlackBox/course/buildabrain/README.md

 ## NB3

 You will be building a brain for your robot.
 The robot's physical layout mimics the basic anatomy of a (vertebrate) brain.
 As you progress through the course, your robot will *evolve* into an increasingly sophisticated machine.
-The goal is to create an "intelligent" machine without using any "black boxes".
+The goal is to create an "intelligent" machine without using any **black boxes**.
 We thus call this robot the No-Black-Box-Brain or NBBB or ***NB3***.

 <p align="center">
 <img src="../_designs/NB3/NB3_render.png" alt="NB3 outline" width="300">